Pig World

 The government has been accused of ‘leaving the UK in the firing line’, after it rejected, parked or only ‘partially accepted’ the majority of recommendations made in a hard-hitting report by MPs, which was intended to address the UK’s ‘illegal meat crisis’.

-In a report published in September, the Environment, Food and Rural Affairs Committee accused the government of sleepwalking into its next big food safety crisis and urged it to take action to stem flow of illegal imports entering the UK in unacceptably large volumes.
+In a report published in September, the Environment, Food and Rural Affairs Committee accused the government of sleepwalking into its next big food safety crisis and urged it to take action to stem the flow of illegal imports entering the UK in unacceptably large volumes.

 It made a number of recommendations for Defra, ranging from developing a strategy, with others, to tackle the flow of illegal meat imports, and improving defences at the main route of the trade, the Port of Dover, including the lack of resources for those working on the frontline.